-72, plus more with diacritics and minus some by happenstance, is the standardized base number of both Ss and Ps.
-Because of the missing syllables ge and gi, there are actually 70 (unflipped) Ps (a total of 136 including flipped, with vi, vu, v, and vv unused); while there are exactly 72 unflipped Ss, flipping has extended that to 78 categories, into which all words (except for conjunctions) are sorted.
-There are 72 unflipped Ms (the 70 Ps plus the two extra Ss) and 24 flipped, for a total of 96 (productive suffixes, somewhat arbitrarily decided(?); others(?) are treated either as compounds or part of the base word (set per morpheme, not changeable)).
+base number of both Ss and Ps.
+Because of the missing syllables qe and qi, there are actually 70 (unflipped) Ps (a total of 136 including flipped, with vi, vu, w, and vw unused); while there are exactly 72 unflipped Ss, flipping has extended that to 78 categories, into which all words are sorted.
+There are 72 unflipped Ms (the 70 Ps plus the two extra Ss) and 24 flipped, for a total of 96 (productive suffixes, somewhat arbitrarily decided; others are treated either as compounds or part of the base word).